hpssjellis/neuro-ml/README.md

 The emphasis is rapid iteration.
 A typical experimental cycle:

-1. Design reinforcement algorithm.
+1. Prototype and refine a reinforcement algorithm in the Stage 0 sandbox.
+2. Export the protocol design and implement it on the CL1.
-2. Run a 5–10 minute closed-loop experiment.
+3. Run a 5–10 minute closed-loop experiment.
-3. Analyze behavioral metrics.
+4. Analyze behavioral metrics.
-4. Modify the algorithm.
+5. Modify the algorithm (in the sandbox, on the CL1, or both).
-5. Repeat.
+6. Repeat.

 Multiple experiments can be completed within a school term, and the sub-millisecond latency of the CL1 means the feedback loop is fast enough for students to iterate live during a class period rather than waiting on offline analysis.